munirmaricar/eval-copilot/SCORE_DISTRIBUTION_README.md

 ## How to Use

 1. Create test cases and run evaluations.
-2. View the summary score alignment in the header.
+2. View the summary alignment score in the header.
 3. Click "View score distribution" to open the detailed analysis.
 4. Use the tabs to switch between different analysis views.
-5. Create new prompt versions to compare alignment across versions.
+5. Create new prompt versions to compare alignment score across versions.

 ## Future Enhancements